piafernandez/h6-A.-Nynomous/h6 A. Nynomous.md

 ## 4. A site for a well known organization that has a physical street address in the real world

 ```
-For this task, as seen in class, I will search the onion site for the CIA.

-Of course, it was easier fot me to use Ahmia.fi and just searched CIA.
+For this task, as discussed in class, I will search for the onion site related to the CIA.
+Of course, it was easier for me to use Ahmia.fi and simply search for 'CIA.
 ```

 <img width="430" alt="image" src="https://github.com/piafernandez/h6-A.-Nynomous/assets/71267247/81fbd022-692d-43c0-9f78-b3039c865eba">